logicalclocks/hops-docs/docs/user_guide/hopsworks/hopsML.rst

 Feature Extraction
 ------------------

 This part of the pipeline is still in development.
-We plan on releasing a Feature Store.
+The plan is to release a Feature Store.

 Experimentation, Training and Testing